-application, as required in in.A.+.aj.(5).
-III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
-(Core) III.A.1.b) Prior to appointment in the program, fellows must have one of the following: III.A.1.b).(1) successful completion of at least two years of clinical pathology education in a pathology residency program that satisfies the requirements in III.A.1.; (Core) III.A.1.b).(2) certification or eligibility for certification by the ABPath or American Osteopathic Board of Pathology in anatomic pathology and clinical pathology or in clinical pathology; or, (Core) III.A.1.b).(3) certification or eligibility for certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association in a specialty or subspecialty deemed eligible for certification in blood banking/transfusion medicine by the ABPath.
-(Core) III.A.1.c) Fellow Eligibility Exception The Review Committee for Pathology will allow the following exception to the fellowship eligibility requirements: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions:
+III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program. ^(Core) III.A.1.b) Prior to appointment in the program, fellows must have one of the following: III.A.1.b).(1) successful completion of at least two years of a pathology residency that satisfies the requirements in III.A.1.; ^(Core) III.A.1.b).(2) certification or eligibility for certification by the ABPath or American Osteopathic Board of Pathology in anatomic pathology and clinical pathology, in anatomic pathology, or in clinical pathology; or, ^(Core)

-III.A.1.c).(1).(a)

-evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)

-III.A.1.c).(1).(b) review and approval of the applicant's

-exceptional qualifications by the GMEC; and,
+III.A.1.b).(3) certification or eligibility for certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association in internal medicine or pediatrics with American Board of Internal Medicine, American Osteopathic Board of Internal Medicine, American Board of Pediatrics, or American Osteopathic Board of Pediatrics subspecialty certification in hematology or completion of a hematology fellowship that satisfies the requirements in III.A.1. ^(Core) III.A.1.c) Fellow Eligibility Exception The Review Committee for Pathology will allow the following exception to the fellowship eligibility requirements: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core) III.A.1.c).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, ^(Core) III.A.1.c).(1).(b) review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) III.A.1.c).(1).(c) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification. ^(Core) III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation. ^(Core)